Library Study Space is Open

-As part of the SDSU Flex plan, the University Library begins its phased reopening to the public this summer.
-The second floor of the Library Addition is now open to current members of the SDSU community (student, staff, and faculty, including emeriti).
-Currently scheduled to be open from 9 am to 5 pm, Monday through Friday, the library will provide access to study space, printing, standard and high-performance computers.
-Visitors will be required to follow campus guidelines promoting continuing public health, including mask-wearing, and other guidelines shared on the SDSU Flex website.
+As part of the SDSU Flex plan, the second floor of the Library Addition is open to current members of the SDSU community (student, staff, and faculty, including emeriti).
+Currently open from 9 am to 5 pm, Monday through Friday, the University Library provides access to study space, printing, standard and high-performance computers.
+Visitors are required to follow campus guidelines promoting continuing public health, including mask-wearing, and other guidelines shared on the SDSU Flex website.

 Please note: a facial covering is required to enter the University Library at all times, and must be worn at all times in library public spaces.
 Failure to wear a facial covering is a violation of the Library Code of Conduct.
 Eating will not be allowed in library public spaces during the summer.
 While drinking from approved containers will be allowed, it must comply with campus guidelines regarding the user of facial coverings.
 Please see the Policy on Food and Drink-Friendly Areas for additional information.